Towcar.info

 Weight

 The motor preformance of the Subaru is in general fairly good.
-If the hybrid battery is not completely empty.
-And also the weight of the Caravan with a User Payload (180 kg in the caravan and 200 kg in the car including passengers), is very good.
+And also the weight of the Caravan with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is very good.

 Flat roads